Sidodus/Sidodus-proforma-invoice-calculator/README.md

 <h6 style="margin: 1em;"><em>Created With React.js & Redux State Management</em></h6>

-> Proforma Invoice Calculator is Developed By Saheed Odulaja During A
+> Proforma Invoice Calculator Was Developed By Saheed Odulaja Using React.js & Redux State Management.
-> React/Redux Practice Exercise. > Feel Free To Fork This Repository as There Is
+> Feel Free To Fork This Repository.
-> Always Room For Improvement. > Also Be Kind Enough To Leave A STAR As A Mark Of
+> Also Be Kind Enough To Leave A STAR 🌟 As A Mark Of Encouragement 😃.
-> Encouragement 😃